-Land Administration Domain Model (LADM) is identified to be International standard organization of ISO 19152 under technical committee TC/211 for Geographic Information/Geomatics.
+Land Administration Domain Model (LADM) is identified to be International standard organization of ISO 19152 under the technical committee TC/211 for Geographic Information/Geomatics.
 It was designed as a standard for all land registration and transactions within the country and countries or local and localities.
 LADM is an abstract conceptual reference model which enables the concerned party or parties to communicate on the same platform based on a shared vocabulary.
-LADM supports the development of the application software and data quality management in land administration system [22].
-It is an extendable, efficient and effective domain which expert in other countries can develop packages based on LADM for their countries.
-However, the world is never static, the complexities in land administration demands a model capable of handling more complex land management where time as a temporal dimension will be included [17].
-This paper presents LADM from 2006, although, the idea came up in 2002 but the standardization projects started in 2006.
-Therefore, existing works done and the prospect for the future on its temporal dimension was reviewed.
+LADM supports the development of the application software and data quality management in land administration system [4].
+It is an extendable, efficient and effective domain in which experts in other countries can develop packages based on LADM for their countries.
+However, the world is never static, the complexities in land administration demand a model capable of handling more complex land management where time as a temporal dimension will be included [8].
+This paper presents LADM from 2006, although, the idea came up in 2002, the standardization projects only started in 2006.
+Therefore, the existing works done and the prospect for the future on its temporal dimension were reviewed.
 The increase in land used and land activities all over the world had made the land administration and management became complicated.
-The increase in complexity of land required that LADM concept in land administration has an improved capacity to manage the existing 2D/3D.
-In recent time, the inclusion of the third dimension has been relevant for apartment units; physical objects above or below land parcel such as tunnel; underground shopping mall; underground car park, underground water, mineral resources and utility network figure 4.
-But, the addition of the fourth dimension (The temporal dimension) will enrich and improve the incremental development of LADM.
+The increase in land complexity requires LADM concept in land administration to have an improved capacity to manage the existing 2D/3D.
+In the recent time, the inclusion of the third dimension has been relevant for apartment units; physical objects above or below land parcel such as tunnel, underground shopping mall, underground car park, underground water, mineral resources and utility network figure 4.
+However, the addition of the fourth dimension (The temporal dimension) will enrich and improve the incremental development of LADM.
 Section 1 of this paper talks about the introduction and the historical evolution of LADM and its approval as an international standard for land administration with brief information on some of the basic knowledge as a fundamental principle in LADM, the overview of efforts of the pioneers in the design, and the development of LADM.
-In section 2 the review of available literatures on LADM as well as the need for temporal (the fourth dimension) of LADM.
+Section 2 reviews the available literatures on LADM as well as the need for temporal (the fourth dimension) of LADM.
 Section 3 discusses the expected results.
-While, section 4 presents conclusions and future outlook.
+Meanwhile, section 4 presents conclusions and the future outlook.